 Blog

-Before reading the article “engineering applications of finite element method”, you can read the first part of article: “10 Useful Abaqus Subroutine part-1
+Before reading the article “engineering applications of finite element method”, you can read the first part of article of finite element analysis applications: “10 Useful Abaqus Subroutine part-1

 When you want to simulate an analysis in the ABAQUS, you may encounter some complications that require user-defined coding.
 So, ABAQUS has left you a coding platform for this matter.
 It’s called the ABAQUS subroutine.
 Here, we have presented some Abaqus user subroutine examples.
-We explained some of them with engineering applications of finite element method.
+We explained some of them with finite element analysis applications in engineering.

 1. FRIC & VFRIC